bazelbuild/starlark/spec.md

 We can classify different kinds of collection types based on the operations they support.

+* `Iterable`: a group of elements, that can be processed in a `for` loop or comprehension.
+  Examples: `list`, `tuple`, `set`, `dict` (elements are keys), but not `string` or `bytes`.
-* `Collection`: a data structure of a defined length that contains multiple elements.
+* `Collection`: an iterable with a defined length.
   Element membership can be tested using the `in` operator.
-* `Iterable`: a collection of elements, that can be processed in a `for` loop or comprehension.
-  Examples: `list`, `tuple`, `set`, `dict` (elements are keys), but not `string` or `bytes`.
-* `Sequence`: a collection of elements, that can be accessed with an integer index.
+* `Sequence`: a collection, where its elements that can be accessed with an integer index.
   Examples: `list`, `tuple`, `string`, `bytes`, but not `dict` or `set`.
-* `Mapping`: an iterable collection of keys associated to values.
+* `Mapping`: a collection of keys associated to values.
 Values are identified and indexed by keys, that are not necessarily an integer.
 Example: `dict`.

 Strings and bytes values are not iterable, though they do support the `len(s)` and